Updated: 7 days ago

 Fundamental honesty is the keystone of business

 Designing prevention strategies is integral in the fight against fraud and corruption.
-Conflict of interest declarations can have a number of positive results, not only in protecting an organisation from inappropriate or illicit personal or professional relationships and protecting and organisations reputation but also protecting employees from the inference of impropriety where such conflicts are identified or reported.
+The simple act of introducing a requirement to make conflict of interest declarations can have a number of positive results, not only in protecting an organisation from inappropriate or illicit personal or professional relationships and protecting an organisations reputation but also protecting employees from the inference of impropriety where such conflicts are identified or reported.

 THE INSIDER THREAT